 Training for the Christian Ministry

 Oxford has been a place of training for the Christian ministry since the origins of the University.
 Today, the Faculty of Theology and Religion and the Department for Continuing Education continue this long tradition by offering a range of degree and vocational courses.
-The Courses for Ministry page lists the full range of courses that are offered by each department and provides further information about who to contact for enquiries and applications.
+The Training for ministry page lists the full range of courses that are offered by each department and provides further information about who to contact for enquiries and applications.

 For information about admission to the pre-clinical stage of medical training, please see the accelerated course (A101) details on the Medicine course page on the undergraduate admissions website.